 Entitlements are acquired through the issue of new entitlements by the foundation.
 Free trading in entitlements is not permitted.
-The assignment of entitlements among investors is permitted in individual justified cases and for less liquid investment groups subject to prior approval by the management body.
+The assignment of entitlements among investors is permitted subject to prior approval by the management body.

 As a rule, the foundation can accept capital commitments at any time and of any amount.
 The rights and obligations involved in a capital commitment are regulated in this prospectus (see subsequent paragraphs), in the foundation regulations and in a separate contract on capital commitments.